 The Sámi drums are oval wooden frames (South Sámi gievrie) or bowls (North Sámi goavddis) covered with reindeer skin.
 The drumskins are decorated with characteristic patterns painted with a red colour obtained by chewing alder bark.
-Of the hundreds – possibly thousands – once existing, only 71 drums have survived with their skins intact; the designs of a few more are partially known from early modern drawings of variable accuracy.
+Of the thousands once existing, only 71 drums have survived with their skins intact; while the designs of a few more are partially known from early modern drawings of variable accuracy.

 The drums can be classified according to their construction and decoration styles.
 Though the exact place of origin is known only for a minority of the surviving drums, the distribution of each type seems to correspond so closely to the territory of a distinct Sámi language (if the now extinct Kemi Sámi language is included), that the terms used for the languages may with some caution also be applied to the drum types.

-The map shows the recent historical distribution of the Sámi languages with the current number of speakers in parentheses.
+The map shows the recent historical distribution of the Sámi languages with the current number of speakers or the approximate year when the language went extinct.
 The icons show the main characteristics of the corresponding drum types and the number of surviving drums.
 Written sources confirm that drums also existed in eastern Sámi areas other than Kemi, but none survive and neither their construction types nor their design styles are known.

 The Sámi languages can be organised into a language tree, but their relation is perhaps better described as a continuum where neighbouring dialects usually are mutually intelligible.
 Similarly, the drum types can be grouped into larger categories, though with the same inherent problem – no matter which characteristic is chosen to define a group, its boundary will also separate drums with other shared features.
 Further, the terms generally used for such categories are also used for branches of the language tree without necessarily matching these precisely.